-Pull the lock lever down (A) and adjust the steering wheel up or down (B) to the desired position.
+Pull the lock lever forward and adjust the steering wheel up or down to the desired position.

-Push the lock lever up firmly to lock the steering wheel in place.
+Release the lock lever to lock the steering wheel in place.

 Do not adjust the steering wheel while driving.
 You could lose control of your vehicle and cause an accident.